Learn how to piece a quilt backing no matter what size your quilt is. We’ve included a handy quilt backing chart to help you plan your backing easily.

 Before I go into all the details of how to calculate and piece the quilt backing, here is your chance to get our free Quilt Backing Chart for reference.

 The quilt backing chart includes the backing yardage for some typical quilt sizes assuming the width of fabric (WOF) is 42”.
-If you’re making a different size quilt, or using a fabric with a different WOF, use our backing calculator!
+If you’re making a different size quilt, or using a fabric with a different WOF, use Quilt Geek, the ultimate quilting calculator app. ๐ค

 How Much Fabric Do I Need For A Quilt Backing?